Wilkes County, NC Business Overview

-Wilkes County ranks among the top seven counties in North Carolina for total agricultural sales, with an annual economic impact of about $550 million that accounts for 35 percent of Wilkes’ gross domestic product.
-About 20 percent of the county’s jobs are tied to agriculture, and there are 1,095 working farms.
-Top commodities include cattle, poultry, hay, corn silage, tobacco and nursery plants, and the honey industry is growing thanks to companies like Brushy Mountain Bee Farm and Miller Bee Farm.
+Wilkes County ranks among the top seven counties in North Carolina for total agricultural sales, with an annual economic impact of about $550 million, which accounts for 35 percent of Wilkes’ gross domestic product.
+About 20 percent of the county’s jobs are tied to agriculture; there are 1,095 working farms.
+Top commodities include cattle, poultry, hay, corn silage, tobacco and nursery plants.
+The honey industry is growing too, thanks to companies like Brushy Mountain Bee Farm and Miller Bee Farm.

-Suncrest Farms Country Hams is a locally owned company that produces meat items such as country hams, pork side meat and pork skins, and its products are found at major retail outlets like Food Lion, Publix and Walmart to name a few.
-At Interflex Group in Wilkesboro, 90 employees make specialty packaging for fresh foods, packaged foods and pet products.
+Suncrest Farms Country Hams is a locally owned company that produces such items as country hams, pork side meat and pork skins.
+Its products are found at major retail outlets, including Food Lion, Publix and Walmart, to name a few.
+At InterFlex Group in Wilkesboro, 90 employees make specialty packaging for fresh foods, packaged foods and pet products.

-Worldwide Protective Products manufactures hand and arm sleeve garments that protect workers in industries such as food processing, automotive and aerospace, and WPP also makes full-body protective uniforms for the glass and steel industries.
+Worldwide Protective Products manufactures hand and arm sleeve garments that protect workers in the food processing, automotive and aerospace industries.
+WPP also makes full-body protective uniforms for the glass and steel industries.
 The company recently expanded its North Wilkesboro plant by 25 percent for more manufacturing and warehouse space.

 Meanwhile, promoting economic growth in the advanced manufacturing sector is the Northwest North Carolina Advanced Materials Cluster, a partnership between Wilkes Community College and local governments in Wilkes, Alleghany and Ashe counties.
 As a result, WCC today offers several classes and programs related to advanced materials manufacturing.